-- 24) The Board has exclusive control of the administration and investment of the Fund and shall invest the assets of the Fund-in accordance with the fiduciary standards imposed on the Board by law.
-In keeping with this requirement, the Board will: - a) Approve a Statement of Investment Policy and all other material investment policies of the System. - b) Ensure the investment objectives of the System are adequately aligned with the funding and actuarial assumptions of the System. - c) Approve the portfolio and investment manager structures of the Fund and of each asset class of the Fund. - Ensure prudent and appropriate delegation of investment authority and discretion levels to the CEO and CIO and investment staff and external advisors and managers. - d) Ensure prudent processes are in place for the selection and termination of investment managers and consultants - e) Approve the acquisition and disposition of real properties and, in the case of dispositions, any listing prices or ranges to be set.
+- 26)33) The Board has exclusive control of the administration and investment of the Fund and shall invest the assets of the Fund in accordance with the fiduciary standards imposed on the Board by law.
+In keeping with this requirement, the Board will: - a) Approve an Investment Policy Statement and all other material investment policies of the System. - b) Ensure the investment objectives of the System are adequately aligned with the funding and actuarial assumptions of the System. - c) Approve the asset allocation policy of the fund and related benchmarks in accordance with the processes set out in the Investment Policy Statement (see Section VI.
+Asset Allocation Policy). - d) Ensure prudent and appropriate delegation of investment authority and discretion levels to the CEO and CIO and investment staff and external advisors and managers. - e) Ensure prudent processes are in place for the selection and termination of investment managers and consultants. - f) Approve the acquisition and disposition of real properties and, in the case of dispositions, any listing prices or ranges to be set.